 Put the Carnation Caramel into a piping bag and carefully pipe blobs on the edge of the cake so it drips down.
 Then cover the whole top of the cake with a thin layer of the caramel

-Whip up the double cream along with 3 tbsp of the Amarula and the 2 tbsp of icing sugar, pipe it around the edges of the cake
+Whip up the double cream along with the Amarula and the icing sugar, pipe it around the edges of the cake